tariqdaouda/covap-frontend/README.md

 # Epitopes.world front-end (AI for COVID-19 Vaccine)

-This is the front of https://epitopes.world.
+This is the front-end of https://epitopes.world.
 It everything you see on the website.

 The COVID-19 is a pandemic of humongous human and economic consequences.
 We have developed an AI algorithm that can help identify useful targets for a vaccine against COVID-19.